 Side Entry vs. Rear Entry Wheelchair Accessible Vehicles

-Wheelchair accessible vehicles give you the freedom you need to get where you need to go.
-There is a whole list of decisions you need to make before choosing the wheelchair accessible vehicle that works best for you.
+Wheelchair-accessible vehicles give you the freedom you need to get where you need to go.
 Choosing between side entry and rear entry is one of the biggest decisions to help you narrow down your selection.
-What is the difference between the two, and how do different entry points affect the overall use and experience in the accessible vehicle?
-We’ll cover everything you need to know to choose your next wheelchair accessible vehicle.
+What is the difference between the two, and how do different entry points affect the overall use and experience in a wheelchair van or wheelchair accessible SUV?
+We’ll cover everything you need to know to choose your next handicap vehicle for sale.

 Rear Entry Wheelchair Accessible Vehicles

 A wide variety of vehicles can be equipped with a rear entry ramp, giving users more choice when it comes to the make and model.
-Rear entry ramps can be manual or automatic.
+Rear entry vehicles can be manual or automatic.
 If you are looking for the convenience of an automatic ramp, know that Freedom Motors USA is the only manufacturer of automatic rear entry ramps.
-Check out some of the common SUVs, vans and hatchbacks that offer rear entry and learn why this option might be a good fit for you:
+Check out some of the reasons why this option might be a good fit for you: